gvgesanto2/microverse-school-library/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# microverse-my-enumerable
+# School Library

-> A ruby app that implements list methods as all?, any?, filter, min and max
+> A ruby App that models a School Library.

 ## Built With